alfazzafashion/ghpages-utility/collections/_aoc2018/Advent of Code 2018.md

 category: Sample
 date: 2018-6-12
 excerpt: "Advent of Code 2018."
-abstract: "Building and running Advent of Code takes a significant amount of my time and energy."
+abstract: "Building and running Advent of Code takes a significant amount of time and energy."
 ---

 ## Advent of Code is free to use.